Does Vector Quantization Fail in Spatio-Temporal Forecasting? Exploring a Differentiable Sparse Soft-Vector Quantization Approach: Experiments

 \subsection{Delicate balance between detail preservation and noise reduction}

-Investigating vector quantization's (VQ) role in spatio-temporal forecasting, we evaluated several cutting-edge VQ methods akin to the SVQ framework, implemented as plug-in modules coordinated with the primary model.
-Table \ref{tab:ablation_vq_method} shows that SVQ markedly improves forecasting as a plug-in, whereas other VQ approaches generally lead to heightened prediction errors.
-Enhanced detail retention within the representational capacity is linked to lower forecasting errors.
-Classic VQ methods suffer from notable information losses, as evidenced by a higher MSE of 1.854.
-In contrast, both residual VQ and grouped residual VQ outperform traditional VQ with lower MSEs of 1.213 and 1.174, respectively, affirming their ability to preserve intricate details.
+To investigate the role of VQ in spatio-temporal forecasting, we evaluated several state-of-the-art VQ methods that are structurally comparable to SVQ, each implemented as a plug-in module integrated with the backbone forecasting model.
+Table \ref{tab:ablation_vq_method} shows that SVQ significantly improves forecasting performance, whereas other VQ methods lead to increased prediction errors.
+Enhanced detail retention within the representational capacity is associated with lower forecasting errors.
+In particular, traditional VQ suffers from notable information losses, as evidenced by a higher MSE of 1.854.
+In contrast, residual VQ and grouped residual VQ yield lower MSEs of 1.213 and 1.174, respectively, affirming their ability to preserve fine-grained information through recursive quantization.

-It is commonly understood that the size of the codebook in clustering-based VQ is critical: larger codebooks capture more details, whereas smaller ones enhance noise reduction.
-To explore this trade-off, we analyzed how the codebook size influences the prediction MSE in grouped residual VQ.
-As Figure \ref{fig:compare_balance_vq} indicates, MSE initially decreases but increases with overly large codebooks, echoing findings from \cite{magvit2} that an excessively large codebook may degrade image generation performance.
+It is commonly understood that the codebook size in clustering-based VQ is critical: larger codebooks capture more details, whereas smaller ones enhance noise reduction.
+To explore this trade-off, we compared how the codebook size influences the prediction MSE in Grouped Residual VQ (GRVQ) and SVQ.
+As Figure \ref{fig:compare_balance_vq} indicates, the MSE of GRVQ initially decreases but increases with overly large codebooks, echoing findings from \cite{magvit2} that an excessively large codebook may degrade image generation performance.
 This underscores the necessity for dataset-specific tuning in clustering-based VQ approaches.
-In contrast, SVQ naturally balances detail preservation and noise reduction using sparse regression, negating the need for such fine-tuning.The codebook size in our approach exhibits a low-maintenance profile: performance remains solid across various codebook sizes, suggesting that utilizing a default large codebook can yield robust results without the need for extensive tuning.
-We are not suggesting that our SVQ outperforms other VQ methods in general image generation tasks, as this is beyond the scope of our current objective.
+In contrast, SVQ naturally achieves a balance between preserving detail and reducing noise through sparse regression, eliminating the need for extensive fine-tuning.
+The codebook size in SVQ exhibits a low-maintenance profile: using a default large codebook can produce robust results without extensive tuning.
+We are not suggesting that our SVQ outperforms other VQ methods in general image generation tasks, as it is beyond the scope of our current objective.
 Rather, we emphasize SVQ's effectiveness as a noise reduction tool that directly enhances real-world spatio-temporal forecasting tasks, while the application to general image generation remains a topic for future exploration.